 STRATEGIC CHALLENGES.
 Those pressures that exert a decisive influence on your organization's likelihood of future success.
-These challenges are frequently driven by your organization's anticipated collaborative environment and/or competitive position in the future relative to other providers of similar health care services.
+These challenges are frequently driven by your organization's anticipated competitive position in the future relative to other providers of similar products.
 While not exclusively so, strategic challenges are generally externally driven.
 However, in responding to externally driven strategic challenges, your organization may face internal strategic challenges.

-External strategic challenges may relate to patient, other customer, or market needs or expectations; health care service or technological changes; or financial, societal, and other risks or needs.
+External strategic challenges may relate to customer or market needs or expectations; product or technological changes; or financial, societal, and other risks or needs.
 Internal strategic challenges may relate to capabilities or human and other resources.